-Edible clover or cǎo tóu (草头) has a sweet and light grassy flavor, and cooks very quickly.
+Edible clover or cǎo tóu (草头) has a sweet, light grassy flavor, and cooks very quickly.
 Although some types of clover are edible, there are different varieties––some of which can be toxic.
 Like mushrooms, you have to know what you’re doing if you want to go out and forage for them.
-This is another vegetable where I am at a loss how to pronounce in Cantonese so best to use the Mandarin name and pronunciation.

-In any event, the safest path is to have them in restaurants or to buy them from the market.
-The catch is that I have only seen them sold in Shanghai vegetable markets and only in spring which is why we would classify this as a Chinese vegetable!
-We have the Shanghai style Stir Fried Cao Tou recipe here, which is really easy to prepare!
+In any event, the safest path is to have them is in restaurants or to buy them from the market.
+The catch is that I have only seen them sold in Shanghai vegetable markets—and only in spring—which is why we would classify this as a Chinese vegetable!
+We have our Shanghai style Stir Fried Cao Tou recipe here, which is really easy to prepare!

 Tong Ho – Edible Chrysanthemum (茼蒿)

-Edible Chrysanthemum or tóng hāo (茼蒿) or simply “tong ho” in Cantonese, comes in two main varieties.
-One variety is small or medium leaf tong ho pictured below with small and deeply serrated leaves.
+Edible Chrysanthemum—tóng hāo (茼蒿) in Mandarin or “tong ho” in Cantonese—comes in two main varieties.
+One variety is a small or medium leaf tong ho, pictured above with serrated leaves.
 This variety is commonly offered in Chinese restaurants as a stir-fried leafy green vegetable.
-Tong ho has a unique, aromatic, and bitter flavor when harvested early.
+Tong ho has a unique, aromatic, and bitter flavor.

 Ma Lan Tou (马兰头)

 Ma lan tou (马兰头), also known as kalimeris indica, Indian aster or Indian kalimeris, is a flowering perennial and one of the many favorite vegetables of the Shanghainese.
-Although ma lan tou can be found across eastern Asian countries, we discovered it in a wet market in Shanghai during our visit in spring of 2016.
+Although malantou can be found across eastern Asian countries, we discovered it in a market in Shanghai during our visit in spring of 2016.

-Young leaves and stems are collected in early spring and are considered a delicacy because of the special flavor, which may remind you of tong ho (茼蒿), edible chrysanthemum leaves.
-We’ve rarely found this here in the US, but there are a handful of Amazon sellers offering live plants and seeds, which you can find via the links below.
+Young leaves and stems are collected in early spring and are considered a delicacy because of their special flavor, which may remind you of edible chrysanthemum leaves.
+We’ve rarely found this here in the U.S., but there are a handful of Amazon sellers offering live plants and seeds, which you can find via the links below.